zaynesember/SufjanViz/Writeup/writeup.md

 #### Findings

-From Figure 8 we see that, as expected, there is a slightly negative correlation (*p*<.1) between a track's position in the album and its tempo indicating that the albums tend to slow down as they progress.
-However, contrary to my prior, Figure 9 shows there is no statistically significant relationship between track position and words per minute (when excluding instrumental tracks).
+From Figure 7 we see that, as expected, there is a slightly negative correlation (*p*<.1) between a track's position in the album and its tempo indicating that the albums tend to slow down as they progress.
+However, contrary to my prior, Figure 8 shows there is no statistically significant relationship between track position and words per minute (when excluding instrumental tracks).

 However, this is only testing for a linear relationship between the variables.

-Also run regression with indicator for whether track is in last quarter of the album AND another for whether it's in first or last quarter

-remove instrumental tracks
+I would expect that songs at both the beginning and end of the album would have slower tempo than those in the middle.
+I try two approaches to test for this kind of relationship: First, I create an indicator variable for whether a track is in the first or last quarter of an album and regress that on tempo--this yields null results.
+I also try an indicator for the first and last third as well as the first and last tenth, both of which still yield null results.

+These cutoffs are, of course, arbitrary and don't really enable us to model the underlying relationship we suspect might be there.
+To do this more properly I estimate a quadratic regression which is just fancy statistics speak for including the square of the independent variable in the model.
+This too gives a null result leaving me to conclude that there does not seem to be a systemic arc in tempo across albums.

-# Prior 2: My listening behavior is correlated with measurable track qualities
+# Prior 3: My listening behavior is correlated with measurable track qualities

-## Priors

--   I listen to sadder Sufjan songs later in the day and during the winter
--   I'm more likely to make it all the way through songs with more words per minute
--   I listen to the least Sufjan in the summer

 ### Sentiment

-Given my perception that I prefer the sadder parts of Sufjan's discography, I expect songs with more negative sentiment in their lyrics to have more total streams and to be more likely to be listened to all the way through.
+Given my perception that I prefer the sadder parts of Sufjan's discography, I expect songs with more negative sentiment in their lyrics to have more total streams.
+I also expect I will be more likely to listen to them all the way through.

 #### Findings

+Figures 9 and 10 show the relationship between lyric sentiment and my streaming behavior, revealing no significant correlation.
+As discussed earlier, however, this may be more a reflection of the sentiment dictionary not accurately reflecting the actual emotional content of songs.

 ### Words per minute

-Because I tend to prefer Sufjan's tracks with dense and loquacious lyrics like those found on *Illinois* and *Michigan*, I expect that songs with more words per minute and with longer lyrics on average will have been streamed more often.
+Because I tend to prefer Sufjan's tracks with dense and loquacious lyrics like those found on *Illinois* and *Michigan*, I expect that songs with more words per minute and with longer words on average will have been streamed more frequently.

 #### Findings

-exclude instrumental tracks
+While I find no relationship between words per minute and streaming frequency, from Figure 11 we see there is a positive correlation between mean word length and streaming frequency as expected.
+The data seems to back up my prior that I prefer Sufjan's tracks featuring more lyrical intricacy.
+There is still a bit of a surprise, however--this relationship is not driven by tracks from *Illinois* and *Michigan*.
+Rather it seems my obsession with tracks like "Everything That Rises" and "Will Anybody Ever Love Me?" since the release of *Javelin* do.
+This is confirmed by Table 2 where I estimate the same regression with *Javelin* tracks removed--the coefficient is still positive however no longer significant (which, to be fair, in part just reflects less power from the restricted sample size).

-# Limitations and Next Steps
+# Lessons and Next Steps

+It was a lot of fun learning how to create a Shiny dashboard for this project and to finally make use of some data I have been sitting on for a good while.
+Some things I learned along the way:

+- **Dynamic data visualization works a different muscle than putting together static plots for a paper.** While I have always enjoyed endlessly tweaking plots to make them aesthetically pleasing and comprehensible, I never got much into dynamic or interactive plots beyond making a 3-D scatter plot.
+Deciding what customization options to include and how to implement them was an interesting challenge that required thinking through what a stakeholder using the dashboard would want rather than just what I wanted to see.
+- **GenAI is a great tool but still has shortcomings.** This project was the first time I used OpenAI's GPT (namely o-1) in a significant way.
+This was not quite the same as learning a whole new language with it since I am very comfortable in `R`, but it was the first time since undergrad I worked on a web app and so there were new mechanics (namely reactive environments and observable events) I had to get used to.
+I was really impressed by how well the GPT could follow my instructions and spit out code giving UI elements I requested and even building working UI elements that dynamically changed plots.
+While I still had to rely on StackOverflow and documentation to fully grasp what was happening, with GPT alone I could get pretty far and learn a good amount.
+I still don't think using a GPT exclusively would be sufficient for someone with no or little programming experience but I now feel that I could pick up another language fairly quickly with its help.
+This is not to say there aren't problems-- there were many times when I was given broken code that it could not seem to fix or it told me blatantly incorrect ways to fix bugs.
+At the end of the day you still have to understand absolutely everything happening in your code to ensure a stable and functional product . . . but some day soon this may not be the case.
+- **Your priors even about data you're intimately familiar with can be wrong.**
+As evidenced from a number of my hypotheses finding no support, even when in a domain you're an "expert" in you can absolutely be incorrect, or at least find no evidence you are correct.
+In hindsight this seems obvious since as a PhD candidate I have run my fair share of regressions with null results but it was a reminder to not my assumptions about the world and even my own behavior as ground truth.

+There are a number of limitations to this project that, if time allows, I would like to address to make for a more thorough analysis and just to think more about how I can use and present this data:

--   Clearest limitation is only doing 1 artist, would like to extend to artists adjacent to Sufjan that I also listen to like Bon Iver, Angelo De Augustine
+- **Sample size of one artist:** The clearest limitation here is only looking at one artist's discography.
+I would love to extend the analysis to artists in the same sphere as Sufjan like Bon Iver, or in different genres entirely.
--   Streaming history is limited from September 2023 to September 2024 and is likely biased because Javelin was released in October 2023
-    -   Also biased by roadtrip playing a shared playlist
--   Analyzing chord sequences
--   sentiment is based on a small subset of lyrics, especially given Sufjan uses a lot of proper nouns that signal sentiment in a way not caught through sentiment analysis

-Lessons:
-- Qualitatively understanding the context in which your data exists informs insights from it
-- Your priors can be wrong

-TODO: other sentiment measure, add in seasonal data
+- **Extended streaming history:** The streaming data from my Spotify data takeout is limited to September 2023 to September 2024.
+One year of data is pretty decent but more is usually better and a particular issue with this date range is that Sufjan released *Javelin* in October 2023, heavily skewing the results given I have been listening to the album consistently since.
+Revisiting this project down the line with one or two more years of data would be neat.
+- **Improving sentiment measurement:** A glaring improvement needed for this project is a better method for estimating the emotional sentiment of song lyrics.
+I need to do more research on the accepted dictionaries/methods for getting the sentiment of shorter, literary texts like the song lyrics I use here.
+- **Making use of additional data:** I did not use all the data I initially collected for this project.
+Notably I have a community-sourced dataset of the time signatures of the discography.
+As someone with limited music theory knowledge it felt a bit daunting to tackle that data or collecting further musical data (namely keys, instruments used, and chord sequences) that could make for a really cool analysis that dives more into the actual music.
+I also constructed a number of variables intending to analyze the seasonality of my listening habits as I have some priors about them but did not get a chance to conduct the analyses.

+With all that said, thank you for checking out this project and please get in touch if you have any questions or spot any bugs!

+Note: Supplemental analyses conducted for this writeup can be found [here](https://github.com/zaynesember/SufjanViz/blob/main/Writeup/SupplementalAnalysis.Rmd).